 Communities can use this information to assess where or whether gender or racial disparities persist in the labor market.

-If your selected detailed occupation is not listed in the Affirmative Action Statistics packet, you may substitute the related broad occupation or group occupation listed in the occupational profiles below.
+If your selected detailed occupation is not listed in the Affirmative Action Statistics packet, you may substitute the related broad occupation or group occupation listed in the occupation links below.